 \section{The Physical Framework}

-The goal of this chapter is to introduce a physical framework in which we describe spin waves, the linearised degrees of freedom in the ground states of a frustrated system, and ground state constraints.
-The notion of time-reversal symmetry is introduced and three different $\Z_2$-equivariance conditions are obtained as a consequence.
+This chapter aims to introduce a physical framework in which we describe spin waves, the linearised degrees of freedom in the ground states of a frustrated system, and ground state constraints.

-Physical examples of calculating rigidity matrices and identifying their symmetries are demonstrated.
-We consider the classical HAF on a square lattice with anisotropic next-nearest neighbour exchange interactions, the $J_1-J_2$ HAF on a square lattice and the classical pyrochlore HAF.
+We demonstrate physical examples of calculating rigidity matrices and identifying their symmetries.
+We consider the classical antiferromagnetic Heisenberg spin chain, the classical HAF on a square lattice with anisotropic next-nearest neighbor exchange interactions, the $J_1-J_2$ HAF on a square lattice, and the classical pyrochlore HAF.

+The notion of time-reversal symmetry is introduced, and three different $\Z_2$-equivariance conditions are obtained as a consequence.